Business & enterprise

 The course includes digital literacy, information technology and computing, and as such is highly relevant to today’s job market.
 It explores all the latest tech innovations.
 It also helps you cope in a world where we have to deal with more and more information and more and more technical sophistication.
 It provides real skills that are sought after by employers, such as the ability to create websites, animations, documents and financial spreadsheets.
 Pupils will learn the principals of software use, data, coding, networking, web development, control and monitoring, as well as e-safety strategies.
 They will learn the principals behind programming and the internet.
 They will also learn to evaluate information reliability and investigate how the internet and other technologies are changing the world, for good and bad.

 Intervention and support

-We have had visits from many people involved in different IT careers, including army telecommunications, games design, data mining and robotics.
+We have had visits from many people involved in different IT careers, including army telecommunications, games design, data mining, Google, BT openreach network engineers and robotics.

 Activities and competitions coming soon:

 Bafta Young Games Designer competition will be running in 2018 – see http://ygd.bafta.org/ for more details

 Manchester Animation 18 animation competition – see http://animation18.cs.manchester.ac.uk/

 Scratchoff – an Eastern Region competition using the Scratch block dragging program – a version of which can be found at https://scratch.mit.edu/

 Visits planned to server centres and a computer museum – watch this space

 To download the ICT curriculum map click HERE